 A security check, including a body check, is performed by the stewards on admission both to the campsite and to the festival site for reasons of security and order as well as waste prevention.
 When entering the campsite, any luggage is also subjected to a security check.
+Furthermore, the organiser reserves the right to conduct reasonable health checks, such as e.g. temperature measurements in order to detect infections with the coronavirus disease (COVID-19).
 The organiser is entitled to refuse admission to the event if the attendee:

-• presents a risk for the security or health of the attendee or other attendees (e.g. showing aggressive behaviour, a missing wristband etc); or
+- presents in any other way a risk for the security or health of the attendee or other attendees (e.g. showing aggressive behaviour, a missing wristband etc); or

-We retain the right to conduct random security checks before or during the event in order to ensure the security of the events and its attendees.
+We retain the right to conduct random checks before or during the event in order to ensure the security of the event and the heath of its attendees.